RRHelpSquad/Helpdesk/Verify-the-Game-Files.md

 Sometimes files can get corrupted for no apparent reason.
-Verifying ensure that no game files is corrupted or missing, to verify game cache simply do the following:
+Verifying ensures that no game files are corrupted or missing.
+To verify game cache simply do the following:

 **1. Open Steam**